Lani Misalucha: 2000–2009: All Heart, Loving You and Las Vegas shows

-Vegas critics were quick to recognize Lani, applauding and citing her as Las Vegas' New Diva.
-With her successful 15-month run at the Bally's, a series of road tours, and subsequent offers to headline shows in the entertainment capital of the world, Asia's Nightingale sky-rocketed to world-wide recognition as the new Siren of the Strip.
-By 2008, Vegas was more than glad to have the Siren of the Strip back on its premiere frontline.
-The Las Vegas Review Journal has just hailed Lani as Vegas' Best Singer (staff pick) on its 27th Annual Best of Vegas Poll, inevitably putting her name alongside Celine Dion, who was voted as reader's choice.
+By 2008, Lani was back in Vegas.
 At the 20th Awit Awards, her rendition of "I Live For Your Love" received Best Performance by a Female Recording Artist.
 In November 2008, Universal Records released a Christmas CD titled The Gift of Christmas.
 The album comes with a Bonus CD featuring the Minus-One of the entire album.
-After capping off her stint at the Flamingo, Lani began another show, Voices, with Earl Turner at the Hilton in 2009.
-Misalucha was the voice behind the version of Gary Valenciano's "Natutulog Ba Ang Diyos?," theme song of the ABS-CBN television soap opera that goes by the same title.
+In 2009, Lani starred in a show named "Voices", with Earl Turner at the Las Vegas Hilton.
+Misalucha was the voice behind the version of Gary Valenciano's "Natutulog Ba Ang Diyos?" theme song of the ABS-CBN television soap opera that goes by the same title.

-2010–present: Continued success and longevity
+2010–present

-Breaking ground on another stage yet again, Lani made history, in October 2011, when she debuted as lead host of the first mainstream travel and lifestyle television show featuring Las Vegas.
-'It's Vegas with Lani' has for its first season, thirteen (13) 30-minute episodes that offer a new perspective of Sin City, featuring restaurants, shops, destinations and adventure tours for both local and global audiences.
-Lani's popularity in Vegas led City Mayor Oscar Goodman to declare December 4 as Lani Misalucha Day, following the footsteps of Mayor Willie L. Brown Jr. who had also previously declared August 17 as Lani Misalucha Day for San Francisco.
+In October 2011, Misalucha debuted as the lead host of the first mainstream travel and lifestyle television show featuring Las Vegas, It's Vegas with Lani.
+Lani's popularity in Vegas led Mayor Oscar Goodman to declare December 4 as Lani Misalucha Day, following the footsteps of Mayor Willie L. Brown who had also previously declared August 17 as Lani Misalucha Day for San Francisco.

-Lani's artistry has truly come full circle.
-From her serendipitous debut to her recognition as an artist of international caliber, the story of Lani's journey with music transcends every song, heartfelt and genuine in its delivery of all the best that is yet to come.
+2020

+In 2020, Misalucha contracted bacterial meningitis and lost 90% of her hearing.

 Artistry

 Influences

 Misalucha cites Barbra Streisand (left) and Whitney Houston (right) as her musical influences since childhood.

-Misalucha has said that from childhood she has been influenced by Barbra Streisand and cites idols as varied as Whitney Houston and Shirley Bassey.
-In a 2001 interview with journalist Ricky Lo, she revealed that her most favorite Streisand song is "As If We Never Said Goodbye" and Houston's "Saying All My Love for You, " which she used as her piece in a number of amateur singing competitions.
-Born into a musical family, she was already trained at age 5 and revealed in a 2014 interview that "Ave Maria" was the first classical song her father taught her.
+From childhood, Misalucha was influenced by Barbra Streisand and cites idols such as Whitney Houston and Shirley Bassey.
+In a 2001 interview with journalist Ricky Lo, she revealed her favorite Streisand song, "As If We Never Said Goodbye" and Houston song, "Saving All My Love for You", which she used as her piece in a number of amateur singing competitions.
+Born into a musical family, she was involved with music at age 5 and described in a 2014 interview that "Ave Maria" was the first classical song her father taught her.